FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  a = 10
+  b = a - 2
+  c = b / 2
+  a = c + 5
+  b = a - b
+  Display b
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___

 ### 3.15 Algorithm Flowchart task 15

-Consider this algorithm
+Consider this algorithm. a MOD b returns the remainder from the division a/b.
+For example, 11 MOD 4 = 3 because 11/4 = 2 remainder 3.

 ```
 BEGIN
+  a = 15
+  WHILE a > 1
+    IF a MOD 2 = 0 THEN
+      Display a
+    ELSE
+      a = a - 1
+    ENDIF
+  ENDWHILE
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___